utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/USER_GUIDE.md

    14. Credentials: Username and password.
    15. Username : Name by which the user will identify themselves.
    16. Password: Private string by which the user will confirm identification.
+   17. Answers: See the answers of a generated exam.

 ## **Survey and Interviews**